GULibrarySandbox/ten-repo/content/09-deidentify.md

 * ecological data that may place vulnerable species at risk
 * culturally sensitive data

 Separating or de-identifying your data usually occurs to protect an individuals privacy.
-According to the [Australian Privacy Act 1988](https://www.legislation.gov.au/Details/C2016C00979), "personal information is de-identified if the information is no longer about an identifiable individual or an individual who is reasonably identifiable".
+According to the Commonwealth [Privacy Act 1988](https://www.legislation.gov.au/Details/C2016C00979), "personal information is de-identified if the information is no longer about an identifiable individual or an individual who is reasonably identifiable".

 De-identified information is no longer considered personal information and can be shared.
-More information on legal definitions and requirements on privacy can be found in  the [Commonwealth Privacy Act](https://www.legislation.gov.au/Details/C2016C00979)
+More information on legal definitions and requirements on privacy can be found in the Commonwealth [Privacy Act](https://www.legislation.gov.au/Details/C2016C00979).

 De-identifiying aims to allow data to be used by others for publishing, sharing and reuse without the possibility of individuals/location being re-identified.
 It may also be used to protect the location of archaeological findings, culturally sensitive data (for example archaelogical sites at risk of vandalism or looting) or the location of endangered species.